7th Grade Bible Curriculum

 In the Grade 7 curriculum, a thematic approach replaces the chronological approach employed in the earlier grades.
-Concentrating on the Old Testament, the unit focuses on such topics as God’s covenant and his promise of a Savior.
+Concentrating on the Old Testament, the units focus on such topics as God’s covenant and his promise of a Savior.
 The unit on the feasts of Israel helps students make connections between the feasts and the work of Jesus Christ in the New Testament.
-The unit on Job and Ecclesiastes give students an opportunity to study two books of the Bible that were not presented in the previous grades.
-Studying Proverbs gives students practical guidelines for how they are to live as God’s children, and walking with the prophets give students a personalized look at God’s characteristics and the promises he made to Israel.
+The unit on Job and Ecclesiastes give students an opportunity to study two books of the Bible that were not presented in previous grades.
+Studying Proverbs gives students practical guidelines for how they are to live as God’s children, and with the study of the prophets gives students a personalized look at God’s characteristics and the promises he made to Israel.

 Textbook content is supported by workbook assignments, maps, and activities specifically developed to help students understand what it means to walk with God and his people.
 Downloadable test banks are available.

 Unit 3: Job and Ecclesiastes (16 lessons)

 Unit 5: Prophets (15 lessons)

 Unit 7: Intertestamentary Times (15 lessons)